bernarduswillson/BNMO/README.md

 6. Agsha Athalla Nurkareem 	    (13521027)

-Program ini adalah contoh penerapan ADT dalam pembuatan sebuah CLI(command-line interface).
+This program is an example of implementing ADT in creating a CLI (command-line interface).
 > “BNMO sedang memasak mengikuti program simulasi yang telah direkam Doni”

 <p align="center">